MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netpacketqueue/nc-netpacketqueue-evt_packet_queue_stop.md

 >
 > NetAdapterCx is preview only in Windows 10, version 1809.

-The *EvtPacketQueueStop* callback function is implemented by the client driver to stop the data path for a packet queue before it is deleted.
+The *EvtPacketQueueStop* callback function is an optional callback that is implemented by the client driver to stop the data path for a packet queue.

 ## -prototype